Our Mission

 We are proud of our Department, our College, our University, and where we live.
 We invite you to join us!

-Diversity strengthens educational and engineering communities.
 We welcome to our community as equal contributors all who share our goal to improve society regardless of race, ethnicity, culture, religion, sexual orientation, gender identity and expression, physical ability, age, socioeconomic status or nationality.
+We provide resources and support to cultivate positive academic and professional settings, empowering every member of our community to achieve their full potential.

 Our Endowments